ytoren/simscaleR/README.md

 With that in mind I created this package to share my experiences working on large scale similarity projects.
 The main problems I've encountered were

 1. Scaling up similarity calculations and representation: Specifically how to better distribute calculations (focus on utilizing a single, multi-core machine as efficiently as possible) and efficiently store the result, especially when low values are not very interesting (making the similarity matrix sparse)

-2. Injecting domain knowledge: In many cases similarity is calculated at different levels - for example similarity between messages to find similar users or similarity between images to find similar products.
-These cases require a way to aggregate similarities between sets of arbitrary lower level entities (messages / images) to represent similarity between higher level entities.
-For example the similarity between products can be the sum of all similarities between their respective sets of images.
+2. Injecting domain knowledge / quotient similarity: In many cases similarity is calculated at different levels - for example similarity between messages to find similar users or similarity between images to find similar products.
+These cases require a way to aggregate similarities between sets of arbitrary lower level entities (messages / images) to represent similarity between higher level entities (users / products).

 This package contains tools for handling both of the above problems.